debarshee2004/apertre_hr_management_app/.github/PULL_REQUESTS.md

 - Status: Closed -->

-We appreciate your contributions and look forward to your involvement in our open source web development community!
+We appreciate your contributions and look forward to your involvement in our open source NATIVE PROJECT community!

 ---

-This document serves as a record of pull requests, both open and closed, with their commit IDs for the APERTRE - OPEN SOURCE : WEB DEVELOPMENT repository.
+This document serves as a record of pull requests, both open and closed, with their commit IDs for the APERTRE - OPEN SOURCE : NATIVE PROJECT repository.